 - Price: $4,250

 For larger organizations, custom access/pricing plans with single or multiple users are available on request.
 Subscriptions renew annually unless canceled.
 Unused queries will be rolled over to subsequent year(s) if the subscription is renewed.

 The AirComp Calculator database is a living document.
 It will be updated quarterly to ensure the data are properly aged.
 When survey data changes, the database will be completely overhauled.
 As additional positions and locations become available, they will be included in the purchased subscription rate at no additional charge.
 On at least a quarterly basis, subscribers will receive an email that will list and describe updates and upgrades to the database.

 We will continue to improve and enhance the functionality of the AirComp Calculator.
 Future planned enhancements include:

 - Airline career map – a calculator that will graph airline compensation over time

-- Airline vs business aviation compensation graph – a chart that will overlay business aviation compensation and airline compensation to provide a visual depiction of the differences between the two
+- Airline versus business aviation compensation graph – a chart that will overlay business aviation compensation and airline compensation to provide a visual depiction of the differences between the two

-Click here to open an order form where you can select your desired subscription level.
+If you want to order ad-hoc reports, click here to open an order form.
+If you want to order a subscription, click here.
 You will receive a return email with an invoice.
-Once the invoice has been paid via credit card, ACH transfer, or paper check, you will be provided a link to the AirComp Calculator that will be preloaded with the number queries you purchased.
+Once the invoice has been paid via credit card, ACH transfer, or paper check, you will be emailed your reports or provided a link to the AirComp Calculator that will be preloaded with the number queries you purchased.